Giulia Tagliabue

-Giulia Tagliabue (born 1985 in Bologna) is an Italian engineer specialized in nanophotonics.
+Giulia Tagliabue (born 1985) is an Italian engineer specialized in nanophotonics.
 She is a professor at EPFL's (École Polytechnique Fédérale de Lausanne) School of Engineering, where she leads the Laboratory of Nanoscience for Energy Technologies (LNET).

 Career

 Tagliabue studied mechanical engineering at University of Udine and received her Master degree in 2009.
 The same year, she also received a Diploma from the School of Advanced Studies at the University of Udine.
 In 2009, she joined John Thome's laboratory at EPFL as a research assistant and then in 2010 moved to ETH Zurich to work as a graduate student with Dimos Poulikakos.
 She obtained a PhD in mechanical engineering in 2015 with a thesis on nanophotonic engineering for energy devices.
 Her work resulted in the measurement of the effect of plasmon absorption on the metal band-structure, the elucidation of the benefits of plasmonic absorbers for fast sensing devices, and the study of light-confinement in nano gap structures.

 In 2015, Tagliabue joined Harry Atwater's group at Caltech as a postdoc researcher.
 Concurrently, she also joined the Joint Center for Artificial Photosynthesis.
 Here, her work focused on the fundamental understanding and proof of concept demonstration of plasmonic hot carrier devices for photodetection and photoelectrochemistry.
 In particular, she contributed to advancing the use of plasmonic hot carriers for solar fuels generation and she pioneered the development of plasmonic hot-hole devices.
 Among her results are the realization of a plasmonic photocathode for CO_{2} reduction in aqueous solution, the clarification of the role of the metal band structure and ballistic transport for hot carrier collection, the demonstration of plasmonic hot-hole photodetectors in the visible spectrum, in particular proving the feasibility of copper-based systems, the investigation of hot hole injection probability, and the analysis of thermalisation of hot electrons upon hot hole removal.

 Since 2019 she has been Assistant Professor in the Institute of Mechanical Engineering at EPFL, where she leads the Laboratory of Nanoscience for Energy Technologies (LNET).